Third-place ABC's new shows put Lee in spotlight

 After his first full season atop the network, ABC is essentially in the same position it was in before he got there.
 Ratings are flat, and the network is still ranked third among broadcast networks, with an average of 8.4 million total weekly viewers, according to Nielsen.

-That's why there is more riding for Lee on this year's schedule - unveiled at a star-studded presentation featuring Jimmy Kimmel and the cast of "Modern Family" at Lincoln Center in New York on Tuesday - than for perhaps any other network head.
+That's why there is more riding for Lee on this year's schedule - unveiled in New York on Tuesday - than for perhaps any other network head.

-"We felt we had a lot to do when we came in and we've been very pleased," Lee said on a conference call ahead of ABC's presentation Tuesday.
+"We felt we had a lot to do when we came in and we've been very pleased," Lee said on a conference call Tuesday.

 "We had a good start but we've got to keep going and we think we have the shows to do it."